Henri-Willekens/mqtt-implementation/README.md

 ## Setup future elements

-To create new elements in the future:

-There are three files available for each element:
+o create new elements in the future, first create a folder.
+The folder is either atoms, molecules or organisms.
+This is dependent on whether your element is created combining several elements.
+Then add three files available for each element:

 - Element.tsx (contains the React code)
 - Element.types.ts (contains the interface, what props does it have)
 - Element.scss (styling related code)

 React components use PascalCase for naming, so BarGauge or ValueField.
 The rest of the variables use camelCase, so isEditable or isModalOpen.
-Local variables within components start with an underscore (ex. _width) to differenate them from props, in case they require the same name.
+Private variables within components start with an underscore (ex. _width) to differenate them from props, in case they require the same name.
 Function names, both local and not, just use normal camelCase.
 So for an example element:

+*ElementName, isEditable, isModalOpen and all other names are example, this are dependent on the element in question (buttons need text, bargauges need limits, etc.)*

 ```
 const ElementName: React.FC = ({